omei-ogami/2024-WINTER/README.md

-# [2024 WINTER] Amazon Products Recommendation System
+# [2024 WINTER] Amazon Books Recommendation System
 This is a side project of 2024 Winter vacation.
 The objective is to build a simple recommendation system.
 There are 6 checkpoints to be done in 7 weeks, each is expected to complete in 1 week.

 ## Project Overview